Head-on collision and merging entropy of black holes: reconsideration of Hawking's inequality: conclusion and discussions

 \section{conclusion and discussions}

 We have studied the amount of energy converted into gravitational radiation in black hole head-on collision, revising Hawking's discussion by incorporating the entropy increase by merging.
 In the head-on collision of identical mass black holes, introducing the merging entropy which resembles mixture entropy, area theorem of the event horizon is re-evaluated.
-Incorporating the re-evaluated area theorem to Hawking's original discussion to have an upper bound of energy rate of the gravitational radiation, the upper bound is lowered from Hawking's 29\% to negligible ($\sim$ 0\%) in low-energy collision and to 15\% in maximally high-energy limit.
+Incorporating the re-evaluated area theorem to Hawking's original discussion to have an upper bound of energy ratio of the gravitational radiation, the upper bound is lowered from Hawking's 29\% to negligible ($\sim$ 0\%) in low-energy collision and to 13.4\% in maximally high-energy limit simultaneously by tuning the numerical factor which adjusting anisotropic aspects.
 These results well agree with two independent numerical simulations which are 0.1\% in low-energy\cite{NA} and 14\% in maximally high-energy limit\cite{HC}, at once.
-Of course, as we have avoided precise estimation, the upper bounds would be typical values rather than strict upper bounds.
+Nevertheless there was no clear ground for identifying the merging entropy and the entropy of the toy-model of gas.
+Furthermore, as we have avoided precise estimation, e.g., our discussion includes unreliable evaluation for a rigorous numerical coefficient, the upper bounds would be typical values rather than strict upper bounds.